Home Learning Guidance

 - it allows a link to develop between home and school

-It is very important for your child that you show your support for them in doing homework.
-Your child should have homework for 2 or 3 subjects each evening.
-The length of each piece of homework will vary, but as a rough guide your child should spend the following amount of time on each subject:
+It is very important for your child that you show your support for them in doing home learning.
+Your child should have home learning for 2 or 3 subjects each evening.
+The length of each piece of home learning will vary, but as a rough guide your child should spend the following amount of time on each subject:

 - Year 7 – 25 minutes per subject